See Things Your Way

 Give your feet a rest and let someone else take the strain on a scenic tour of the city with commentary.

 Enjoy a different perspective of the city from the water.
 View ancient bridges and beautiful buildings, and learn all about the medieval trading that was integral to the success of the city in the Middle Ages.
-The best way of seeing the Norfolk Broads is by water and boat trips leave regularly from Wroxham, Yarmouth and Waveney.
+The best way of seeing the Norfolk Broads is by water and boat trips leave regularly from Wroxham, Loddon and Norwich.

 Get the most out of a visit by joining a guided tour.
 Many of the city's buildings have tours, often exploring parts of the building which are not normally accessible.

-- Norwich Cathedral runs regular tours throughout the day, including the impressive treasury.
+- Norwich Cathedral runs superb free (donations appreciated) regular tours throughout the day, including the impressive treasury.

 - St Johns RC Cathedral guides vistors around the impressive cathedral and up the tower for some magniifcient views across Norwich.